rangle/ngCourse2/handout/features/getting_started_with_typescript.md

 # Getting Started With TypeScript

-We can install the TypeScript transpiler using npm:
+Install the TypeScript transpiler using npm:

 ```shell
 $ npm install -g typescript
 ```

-We can then use `tsc` to manually compile a TypeScript source file into ES5:
+Then use `tsc` to manually compile a TypeScript source file into ES5:

 ```shell
 $ tsc test.ts